Home > Recipes > Staples > Homemade Lamb Bone Broth

 Instructions

 • If you are using leftover lamb bones, you don't have to roast them and can add them straight to a large stock pot.
+Make sure to wash them first and remove any excess fat to avoid a string gamey taste.

-1 1/2 lbs lamb bones, 1 tbsp olive oil
+1 1/2 lbs lamb bones

-1 carrot, 1 onion, 1 stalk of celery
+1 carrot, 1 onion, 1 celery stalk

 • Add the herbs, garlic cloves, a bay leaf, peppercorns, and 1 tbsp of apple cider vinegar.